 - Utility Knife: Unlike Made In, you can purchase a Misen Utility Knife separately.
 Size-wise, it’s a middle of the road choice between a Chef’s Knife and a Paring Knife.

-- Serrated Knife: This forged, full tang knife is sometimes called a bread knife, but it can also handle thick, bulky foods such as a pineapple.
+- Serrated Knife: This stamped, full tang knife is sometimes called a bread knife, but it can also handle thick, bulky foods such as a pineapple.
 It comes in three colors.

 - Santoku Knife: This 7.5-inch knife boasts similar versatility to a Chef’s Knife, but features a more horizontal shape and comes in three colors.

-- Paring Knife: This forged, full-tang knife is perfect for small or intricate cutting jobs and comes in three colors.
+- Paring Knife: This stamped, full-tang knife is perfect for small or intricate cutting jobs and comes in three colors.

 - Steak Knife Set: You have a choice of five colors and can get a 2-piece, 4-piece, or 8-piece set.
 Blades are serrated.

 - Essentials Knife Set: You can get a 3-piece or 5-piece set in your choice of color that combines all of the knives offered except the steak knives.